 AN AMERICAN IN NORTH AFRICA, CA. 1943-76

-The following account of the sexual liaisons of an American with boys in North Africa is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976).
+The following account of the sexual liaisons of an American with boys in North Africa is from Chapter 9, “The Impact of Other Cultures” of Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976).
 This chapter of Dr. Rossman’s book, introduced here and intended to show how pederasts from repressive countries were changed by their experiences in accepting ones is a primary source for the history of Greek love, drawing on his interviews of the men involved.

 The period covered is between the presence of American forces in Tunisia during the Second World War (1943) and the time of writing (1976).